How to Rebel Against Corporate Food (and Why You Should)

 - Cook from scratch.
 (Ditch the processed food with these kitchen shortcuts.)

 I love filling my spice cabinet with homegrown goodness.
-Here’s the easy DIY for the best garlic powder you’ve ever used!
-(One recommendation when making your own garlic powder: You might want to process it outside, lest your home and everything in it smell like a pasta restaurant for the next month – ask me how I know.)
-Chili powder is also easy to make, and it’s intensely delicious.
-Here’s the DIY for that, and here is a link to seeds for Ancho chilis, my favorite pepper for making my own chili powder.
+Chili powder is easy to make, and it’s intensely delicious.
+Here’s the DIY for that, and here is a link to seeds for poblano chilis, my favorite pepper for making my own chili powder.

 Speaking of chili, canning your own is delicious, healthful, and easy.
 No longer do you need to worry about the questionable ingredients in storebought canned chili.
 Try canning your own for the most delicious “fast food” meal around.
-Here’s a recipe for canning classic chili, and one for sweet and spicy chili.
+Here’s are recipes for canning two kinds of chili.